-12 Strategic Policies
+Strategic Policies 4

-12 Strategic Policies
+4 Strategic Policies

-- Following the summary of the preferred strategy as set out above, this section of the Plan sets out the Strategic Policies which form the framework for implementing and delivering the Council's Preferred Strategy as well as acting as a the basis for specific policies, allocations and designations in sections 13-16 of the Plan.
+- 4.1 Following the summary of the preferred strategy as set out above, this section of the Plan sets out the Strategic Policies which form the framework for implementing and delivering the Council's Preferred Strategy as well as acting as a the basis for specific policies, allocations and designations in sections 5-8 of the Plan.
 The Strategic Policies that follow, are logically grouped according to the three elements of Sustainable Development Community, Economy (which is further subdivided into employment growth and housing growth) and the Environment.
-The four sections of the Preferred Strategy that define the Council's Strategic Policies are therefore:

-- Creating Sustainable Places and Communities

-- Supporting a Prosperous Economy

-- Meeting Housing Needs

-- Valuing the Environment

-- 12.2 It is inevitable that there will be a degree of overlap between the themes and policies; they need to be read in conjunction with one another in order to gain an understanding of the overall policy direction of the Plan.
+The four sections of the Preferred Strategy that define the Council's Strategic Policies are therefore: - Creating Sustainable Places and Communities - Supporting a Prosperous Economy - Meeting Housing Needs - Valuing the Environment - 4.2 It is inevitable that there will be a degree of overlap between the themes and policies; they need to be read in conjunction with one another in order to gain an understanding of the overall policy direction of the Plan.
 Each section highlights the relevant strategic policy, the reasoned justification for the policy and the summary table at the end of the strategic policies provides a link back to the relevant LDP objectives.
-It also provides a link to and framework for the detailed policies.

-- 12.3 The Wellbeing of Future Generations (Wales) Act 2015, places a duty on all public bodies to 'carry out sustainable development' in order to achieve the Well Being goals of:

-- A prosperous Wales;

-- A resilient Wales:

-- A healthier Wales:

-- A more equal Wales;

-- A Wales of cohesive communities;

-- A Wales of vibrant culture and thriving Welsh Language; and

-- A globally responsible Wales.

-- 12.4 Public bodies must also apply the Five Ways of Working as detailed below:

-- Collaboration Acting in collaboration with any other person (or different parts of the body itself) that could help the body to meet its well-being objectives.

-- Prevention How acting to prevent problems occurring or getting worse may help public bodies meet their objectives.
+It also provides a link to and framework for the detailed policies. - 4.3 The Wellbeing of Future Generations (Wales) Act 2015, places a duty on all public bodies to 'carry out sustainable development' in order to achieve the Well Being goals of: - A prosperous Wales; - A resilient Wales: - A healthier Wales: - A more equal Wales; - A Wales of cohesive communities; - A Wales of vibrant culture and thriving Welsh Language; and - A globally responsible Wales. - 4.4 Public bodies must also apply the Five Ways of Working as detailed below: - Collaboration Acting in collaboration with any other person (or different parts of the body itself) that could help the body to meet its well-being objectives. - Prevention How acting to prevent problems occurring or getting worse may help public bodies meet their objectives. - Involvement The importance of involving people with an interest in achieving the well-being goals, and ensuring that those people reflect the diversity of the page which the body serves.

-Strategic Policies 12
+Strategic Policies 4